-From 18th July, we'll be celebrating South Asian Heritage Month, a month of activity to explore the shared cultures and histories of the UK and South Asia.
+From 18th July, we are celebrating South Asian Heritage Month, a month of activity to explore the shared cultures and histories of the UK and South Asia.

 What is South Asian Heritage Month?

 South Asian Heritage Month (SAHM) exists in order to commemorate, mark and celebrate South Asian history and culture, as well as to better understand the diverse heritage that continues to link the UK and South Asia.